PewhProgrammer/homework/bosh/WORKSHEET.md

 # Bosh CLI-v2 Commands

-Here is a list of commands i have encountered and used during the homework.
+Here is a list of commands I have compiled which was also used during the homework.
 This shall merely function as a look-up list when needed.

 ```console
 user@workspace:~$ bosh create-env bosh.yml --state=bosh.json